-During the Z100 PV Analyzer “PV module test” a baseline is first measured under irradiation.
-Then each PV module is shaded fully one by one, and measurements are carried out while the PV module under investigation is shaded.
-This procedure lead to valuable data, that are normally only possible to obtain when PV modules are examined in the PV test laboratory.
+During the “PV module test,” a baseline is first measured under irradiation.
+Then each PV module is shaded one by one, and measurements are carried out while the PV module under investigation is shaded.
+This procedure leads to valuable data, that is normally only possible to obtain when PV modules are examined in the PV test laboratory away from the installation.

 The module voltage drop caused by shading modules, one by one, is measured in the string of modules under test.
 Under normal circumstances, the string voltage drop thus corresponds closely to the voltage of the shaded module.
 The result of this testing procedure is an overview of the individual modules’ voltages in bar diagram form.
 Modules with a low voltage, relative to the majority of the string modules, may then be identified in a convenient manner.

 If a single module voltage is found to be about 2/3 or 1/3 of the normal open circuit module voltage, the problem could be caused by 1 or even 2 bypass diodes, that are in a short circuit state.
 Short circuited bypass diodes are often seen as damage following lightning strikes, but please note that many types of damage could lower the voltage of a solar PV module installed in the field.